MotherUkraine/My_projects/README.md

-Predicting demand for bikes based on the weather conditions (regression).
+Predicting demand for bikes based on the weather conditions (linear regression)).